bokand/page-collection/README.md

 A concrete example: get a single link for all the pages in your tab group.
 Share the link with a friend.
 The friend clicks the link to open a tab group containing the same pages.

-We're this a "multilink", an example of how it _might_ look:
+We call this a "multilink", an example of how it _might_ look:

 ```
 multi:https://example.com/pageA;https://en.wikipedia.org/wiki/URL;https://w3.org